 They had forgotten all about him and he'd been in the garage for years, judging by the date stamped on the box.
 Poor old Grandpa.

-We tried to contact the family to see what they wanted done with him, but to no avail.
-In the end we decided to take the urn down to their solicitor's office.
-We left him with the receptionist and hope they sent him on to his family.
+I tried to contact the family to see what they wanted done with him, but to no avail.
+In the end I decided to take the urn down to their solicitor's office and left him with the receptionist and hope they sent him on to his family.

 The local history book had been left behind in the Granny flat, propped up on the mantle piece, where we would be sure to see it.